Colorin Colorado: Helping children read... and succeed!

 Comprehension: Helping ELLs Grasp the Full Picture

-This webcast will discuss effective reading comprehension strategies for teaching English language learner students.
+This webcast discusses effective reading comprehension strategies for teaching English language learner students.

 This 45-minute webcast offers practical information on how to teach English language learners effective comprehension skills.